uxillary/uxillary/README.md

 # Yo 😎

-I'm Adam, a web developer passionate about programming, multimedia and creative projects.
+I'm Adam, a web developer based in Scotland.
-- 🔭 I’m currently working on my portfolio website, open-source contributions and other solo projects.
+- 🔭 I’m currently working on my portfolio website, open-source contributions & other solo projects.
-- 🌱 I’m exploring new skills in multimedia including sound design & photography.
+- 🌱 Exploring new skills in multimedia including sound design & photography.
-- 💬 Ask me about a project collaboration.
+- 🖥️ Rediscovering my coding roots and bringing new energy to old projects.
+- 💬 Feel free to ask about project collaborations - i'm trying to expand my Github profile & portfolio.

 ## Skills
 - 🎨 App & Web design